Adding Custom Headers to Your WordPress Site

 As we do not allow modification of the server configuration files,

 custom-redirects.php is the only method by which Pressable can add these headers.
-If you prefer to use a plugin, check out the HTTP Headers plugin in the WordPress.org repository.
+If you prefer to use a plugin, check out the Redirection plugin in the WordPress.org repository and the plugin’s information on custom headers.

 Working with custom-redirects.php